 I had a Sun Ultra-5 Workstation.
 Those cars were working slot cars.
 That strip of paper with the blue marks taped to the side of the monitor is a list of VPN tokens.
 In those days we had a Token Card for VPN access at work.
 It was like a small credit card sized calculator with a display.
 When you logged into VPN the card would give you your next login code.
 I was too lazy to keep going for the card so I pre-generated the next 25 responses and put them on paper.
 Later on they figured someone would be doing this so they changed it so the system would give you a challenge code to type into the card.
 The card would then provide the response code so you could not pre-generate them.
 A few years later they eliminated the card and tied your VPN credentials to the ID of your laptop.
 2002 photo.

-Along with a Sun Ultra-30 Workstation.
-2002 Photo.
+I had a Sun Ultra-30 Workstation.
 That printer was a QMS Postscript printer with a Canon CX engine.
 The interface was serial only and Apple friendly.
 They were challenging to get running on a PC.
 That was my first Postscript printer.
 I spent a lot of time writing raw Postscript programs and running them on the printer to produce interesting things on paper.
-I obtained two Sun Ultra-30 servers from the Pratt & Whitney company surplus store.
+I obtained two Sun Ultra-30 workstations from the Pratt & Whitney company surplus store.
 They came without hard drives but that was no problem.
 We had access to Sun S1 storage arrays that were damaged in a customer accident.
 They were replaced and we got to keep the old ones.
 Other than some cabinet scuffs they all worked fine.
+2002 photo.

 I also operated a server for Home Automation.
 The server doubled as a mail server when I was foolish enough to think it was a good idea running a mail server at home.
 It was great learning experience.
 Next to the server is an ICOM IC4AT handheld Ham Radio.
 Below it is a communications scanner receiver.
 2002 photo.